 What can I expect at the vet visit?

 At the appointment, the vet will start by gathering information from you about your dog’s dental health and symptoms.
-Then he or she will perform a dental exam, physical exam, and bloodwork on your dog.
+Then he or she will perform an oral exam, physical exam, and bloodwork on your dog.
+Finally, he or she will provide an estimate for whatever treatment he or she recommends.

 Dental exam